 Meffy Awards – FINALIST: Best Mobile Game 2013

-Real Racing 3 features a continuously expanding roster of officially licensed tracks, a 22-car grid, and over 90 meticulously detailed cars from manufacturers like Ferrari, Porsche, Chevrolet, Lamborghini, Mercedes-Benz, Bugatti, and Audi.
-Plus Real-Time Multiplayer, Social Leaderboards, Time Trials, Ghost Challenges, and innovative Time Shifted Multiplayer™ (TSM) technology, allowing you to race anyone, anytime, anywhere.
+Real Racing 3 features an ever-expanding roster of officially licensed tracks with 40 circuits at 18 real-world locations, a 43-car grid and over 170 meticulously detailed cars from manufacturers like Ferrari, Aston Martin, Porsche, Bugatti, Chevrolet, Lamborghini, Mercedes-Benz, McLaren and Audi.
+Plus Real-Time Multiplayer, Social Leaderboards, Time Trials, night racing, and innovative Time Shifted Multiplayer™ (TSM) technology, allowing you to race anyone, anytime, anywhere.

 **This is a resource-intensive game featuring extremely high quality visuals.
 Please make sure you have at least 1.5GB of free space on your device.**